 What is a personal adviser?

 When you enter care, you are allocated a social worker.
-Before you turn 18 you will be introduced to a personal advisor (PA) who will work alongside your social worker until you reach the age of 18, at which stage the PA will become your worker and you will no longer have an allocated social worker.
+When you turn 16, you will be introduced to a personal adviser (PA) who will work alongside your social worker until you reach the age of 18.
+Once you turn 18, your PA will become your worker and you will no longer have an allocated social worker.

 As a young adult, you can make your own decisions and choices.
-Your PA is there to support and advise you in making the best decisions.
+Your PA is there to support and advise you with making the right decisions for you.

 Your PA will continue working with you until you turn 21, or up to the age 25 if you are in full-time education, or if you have made a request for additional support and advice.

 Your PA will give you their contact information, and should always tell you what days they work, if they are going on holiday and who you can call if you can't get hold of them in an emergency.

 For care leavers aged 18 to 21, your PA will make contact with you every eight weeks to make sure you are okay and provide you with support where needed.

 Becoming another year older is a day to celebrate, whether you are turning 18 or 21, the CLS want to celebrate your birthday with you whilst they are working with you.